Claudio Pérez

-Claudio Daniel Pérez (born 26 December 1985), nicknamed "Chiqui", is an Argentine football defender who plays for AD San Carlos.
+Claudio Daniel Pérez (born 26 December 1985), nicknamed "Chiqui", is an Argentine former football defender.

 Career

 He started his career in Flandria as a central midfielder for then joining other teams from Buenos Aires.

 In 2009, he played for Chilean club Deportes La Serena in the Primera División de Chile.

 In 2011, he was signed by Belgrano in which he was part of a historical Ascent to Primera División after beating River Plate in two promotional games end in mid-2011.

 In January 2013, he was acquired by Boca Juniors.

 On 24 July 2018, Pérez joined IFK Värnamo in Superettan, Sweden's second tier.
 He left Sweden again at the end of the year, and signed with AD San Carlos in January 2019.